Live Music Events In and Around Atlanta

 Major Summer Concerts – 2025

-In addition to festivals, Atlanta hosts some of the biggest touring acts of the year at its major venues:
+In addition to festivals, Atlanta hosts some of the year’s biggest touring acts:

 Explore Atlanta’s Sound — and Stay for the Lifestyle